brownplt/B2T2/CoreAPI.md

 ### Description

-Compute a new table by adding a new column to t1. e.g.
+Consumes a `ColName` representing a column name and a `Seq` of values and produces a new `Table` with the columns of the input `Table` followed by a column with the given name and values.
+Note that the length of `vs` must equal the length of the `Table`. [cs111]

 ```
 > hairColor = ["brown", "red", "blonde"]